-On the other hand, the shatterproof plastic handles or aluminium ones, although they are more expensive, last much longer.
+On the other hand, the shatterproof plastic handles or aluminum ones, although they are more expensive, last much longer.

 Keep in mind, that when you grip the handle, you will use about two inches of it.
 However, there are three primary lengths: short, regular and long.